-Why Should I Visit an Orthodontist Instead of a Dentist?
+Should I Visit An Orthodontist Or A Dentist?

 When your children have dental problems, such as tooth decay, you know that they should see a dentist.
 However, when they have problems that affect the way their teeth are lined up, you should be making an appointment for them to see an orthodontist instead.